 So, by now we have gone through the prep, and now is the time to do the actual task: write.
 The most common sections listed in resumes are:

 Contact Information: So, here is the point, even if you manage to grab the company’s attention with a killer resume, the HR manager cannot call you for an interview if you misspelled something in your contact info i.e., your email address.
 Make sure to recheck multiple times and make sure there are no mistakes and everything is updated.
 This section must have your:

 There are some optional additions.
 You can add your professional title.
 You can add your blog if there is any.

 You should not irrelevant information in this section such as your birthday unless it is in your job requirement to do so.

 Summary or Objective: You never get a chance at making the first impression.
 Craft your lead in this summary.
-HR managers spend six second on an average resume before passing onto the next one, unless they find something captivating enough to go on reading.
-Write a snappy brief summary of your professional objective.
-It is basically 2-3 sentence juice of your whole resume.
+HR managers spend six seconds on an average resume before passing on to the next one unless they find something captivating enough to go on reading.
+Write a snappy summary of your professional objective.
+It is a 2-3 sentence juice of your whole resume.
 Make it count.
 Review other resume summaries online and carefully write your own.

 Work Experience: Another one of your selling points is your work experience.
 You should list all your previous and current ventures clearly and make the list easy to comprehend.
 This is how you should write your previous job experience.

-Education: list your academic credentials clearly.
+Education: list your academic credentials.
 Your degree and your institution are a must in this.
 You should write your:

 This is optional but you can also add your GPA and academic accomplishments or extra-curricular activities.

 Skill: In this section make a list of your soft skills and hard skills.
-Soft skills are the day-to-day skills which help you do your job more efficiently.
+Soft skills are the day-to-day skills that help you do your job more efficiently.
 For example,

 Hard skills are the ones to help in with more technical, professional work.
 These are not personal but taught through-a-course skills.
 Such as: